 “Gauge the Engagement” | How do You Gauge “ABILITIES?”

-First and foremost, engaging anyone in ways you are not familiar with or accustomed to, is in itself a challenge.
-I work often with at-risk youth as well, and the engagement approach is quite customized and acute.
-Demographics such as, ethnicity, culture, economy, age, gender, and environments play a role in one’s ability to engage, and ability to be engaged.
+First and foremost, engaging anyone in ways you are not familiar with or accustomed to is in itself a challenge.
+I often work with at-risk youth as well, and the engagement approach is quite customized and acute.
+Demographics such as ethnicity, culture, economy, age, gender, and environment play a role in one’s ability to engage and ability to be engaged.

-So, engaging ones’ abilities cannot be a defined by simply asking, “What can you do?”
+So, engaging one’s abilities cannot be defined by simply asking, “What can you do?”
 Why not?
-Because individuals, internally, place limitations on their own abilities, so therefore, the answer to that question in itself will be subjective (skewed if you will).
+Because individuals internally place limitations on their own abilities, so, therefore, the answer to that question in itself will be subjective (skewed, if you will).

 - How often do you do the things you love?
 And with whom?

 - Do you ever do things you hate to do?
-Give me an example when?
+Give me an example of when?
 Why?

 - What excites him/her and leads to performance?

-- What qualities of an activity engage his/her interest?
+- What qualities of activity engage his/her interest?